sharan-amutharasu/DONN/README.md

 1. Memory and time optimization, specifically in the network training process
 2. Support for more network types and layers (specifically, RNN and Convolutional layers)

-DONN is built on TensorFlow / Theano / CNTK (neural network backend engines) + Keras (frontend), and is compatible with python 3.
+DONN is built on TensorFlow / Theano / CNTK (neural network backend engines) + Keras (frontend of backend), and is compatible with python 3.
+Thanks and shoutouts to all their contributors.

 ## Installation